llvm/llvm-project/clang/docs/analyzer/checkers.rst

 core.VLASize (C)
 """"""""""""""""
-Check for declarations of Variable Length Arrays of undefined or zero size.
+Check for declarations of Variable Length Arrays (VLA) of undefined, zero or negative size.

- Check for declarations of VLA of undefined or zero size.

 .. code-block:: c